eulloa10/eulloa10/README.md

-# Software Engineer | Data Engineering & Analysis
+# Software Engineer(Backend/Data)

 ## About Me
 My background in accounting and finance across real estate, media & entertainment, and e-commerce provides a strong foundation for understanding business needs and translating them into technical solutions.
-I'm passionate about building data pipelines and creating actionable insights.

 ## Technical Skills